Xinzhuang station (Shanghai Metro)

-Xinzhuang (莘庄 (莘莊, Xīnzhuāng)) is an interchange station on the Shanghai Metro.
+Xinzhuang (莘庄 (Xīnzhuāng)) is an interchange station on the Shanghai Metro.
 It is the southern terminus of Line 1 and the northern terminus of Line 5.
 It is one of the busiest stations in the Shanghai Metro, serving 230,000 passengers every day.
 Both Line 1 and Line 5's stations have two side platforms and two tracks, with a wall separating the Line 1 and the Line 5 platforms.

 The station opened on Line 1 on 28 December 1996, with the Line 5 interchange having opened on 25 November 2003.